Aimekram/messenger/README.md

 # messenger
-It's a project of a slimple messenger tool.
-Based on Bootstrap, just HTML and CSS, no JS.
+It's a project of a simple messenger tool.
+Based on Bootstrap, HTML + CSS only